Error-String-Expected-Got-Nil/Cordyceps2/README.md

 - **Recording FPS:** Framerate to record at.
 There is no practical benefit to recording any more than the default of 40 FPS, since recording is synced to the game's tickrate, and 40 Hz is the highest normal tickrate.

+- **Fragment Video:** Ordinarily, the metadata and headers for data in the video is written all at once, in a single place.
+Fragmenting the video instead places it throughout the video file, next to where it's used.
+If recording is stopped unexecpectedly (for instance, from the game crashing), this might prevent the video from being corrupted and unrecoverable.
+However, fragmented video isn't as universally supported as non-fragmented video (Discord appears to support it fine, if that's a concern).
+Cordyceps2 will output a fragment on each keyframe.

 - **Output Directory:** Directory to put recorded videos into.
 Already explained earlier in this section, and by the description box below this option in the actual settings menu,